Update notice: All of our Doula courses are now available in small group Zoom and E-learning classes.

 Conscious Birthing Doula training is truly Holistic, in that we examine the medical models as well as the alternatives and spend time on not just what might happen in a Hospital Birth for example, but how our presence could contribute, or indeed even hinder the woman's progress.
 We always include Homebirth, Hospital or Birthing Centre choices, transfers to hospital and waterbirth at home or other venues.
 We discover ways in which to move with grace alongside your client’s team and to establish good relationships within it.

-Our TIDE course includes information and awareness on supporting women with more complex needs and our Postnatal course offers much depth for supporting those tender days after birth.
+Our TIDE course includes information and awareness on supporting women in disadvantage and/or with more complex needs and our Postnatal course offers much depth for supporting those tender days after birth.

 We examine what it means to be an advocate and learn ways in which to support women and their partners during the childbearing year by means of collaboration and encouraging of empowerment, as well as spending time looking at traditional comfort measures.

-Kate skill sharing with Baa, a traditional midwife in West Africa
+Kate skill-sharing with Ba, a traditional midwife in West Africa

 Discussing what you might offer in your Prenatal sessions with a woman/couple, how you might feel at your first birth and what may come up for your client Postnatally for example, allows you to achieve a solid sense of ‘hands on’ information and exploration into the depth of this path.
 We spend time on the marketing aspect too and discuss ways to start your Practice as a Doula and to network within your community, as well as with other Doulas.
 We intend to leave no stone unturned and this helps you to leave us feeling curious, confident and excited by your new vocation.